fahadhaidari/Overmuch/README.md

 # Overmuch
-An IOS game where the player has to keep tap on the screen to help the little darky creature to escape.
+An IOS game where the player has to keep tapping on the screen to help the little creature to escape.

 App link:
 https://itunes.apple.com/us/app/overmuch/id1121140828?mt=8